 With Tuleap, you get full traceability and proof of compliance.
 Look at this video to see how you can link requirements back to tasks, to source code, to jobs and to any items of your project, etc.

-An issue in Tuleap typically looks like this.
-Here a request.
+A task in Tuleap typically looks like this.

-Your Tuleap issues could look different depending on if and how the project manager has configured the tracker in the project workspace
+An issue or a task is presented as a form to fill in.
+Your Tuleap issues could look different depending on how the project manager has configured the tracker layout and tracker fields.

 - ID:The issue’s unique identification number.
 No two issues can have the same ID in a single Tuleap instance.